ddrdushy/FCC-Status/README.md

 The first working attempt at creating a specialized CamperBot for tracking KGISL FCC camper progress.

+This is also a good sample project which implements Continuous integration and Continuous deployment.
+And automated testing on every source change.

 To see the output:

 1. Clone the project locally